 The Alchemist is Paulo Coelho's famous allegorical novel, first published in 1988 in Brazil.
-It follows Santiago, a young Andalusian shepherd as he makes his way to Egypt, following a dream he had of finding treasure there.
+It follows Santiago, a young Andalusian shepherd, as he makes his way to Egypt, following his dream of finding treasure there.

-The Alchemist has been translated into more than 70 languages and has been inspiring people for decades.
+The Alchemist has been translated into more than 70 languages and has inspired people for decades.
 Its message of following your heart and finding meaning in life has resonated with thousands (if not millions) of people.

-After re-reading the book last week, I wanted to share some of my favorite quotes to try and capture the essence of the book.
+After re-reading the book last week, I wanted to share some of my favourite quotes that capture the book's essence.

 The first thing I highlighted was this excerpt from Coelho's lovely forward to the 25th Anniversary Edition, published in 2014: